 Final Drive: Both single 60 and dual 50/60 chains

-Steering Wheel Controls: Not compatible
+Steering Wheel or Remote Controls: Not compatible

 Driving Style – Transmission

 The defining separation between Vengeance and XL/Fort Mac is the utilization of the skid-steer transmission.
-It’s driving characteristics are most comparable to a mixture between a skid-steer loader and a traditional golf cart.
+It’s driving characteristics are most comparable to a mixture between a skid-steer loader and a traditional snowmobile.
 In forward position, pushing the control levers forward engages the transmission – and the vehicle moves forward.
 The more throttle applied, the faster it will go.
 Pulling the control levers back applies the vehicle’s brakes.
 The more pressure applied, the more brakes are applied.
 Thus, in order to make a sharp left side turn, the operator would firmly pull back on the left control lever (to apply brakes) while pushing the right side forward (to apply power).
 Vengeance will “skid” on the left side wheels while the right side powers the turn.